Senior Project in Biology, Society, & Environment

 - See the information sheets under "Senior Project Planning Resources" on this page

-- Once you have attended a SPPW, schedule an appointment with Jeanette to go over any remaining questions or concerns you might have.
+- Once you have attended a SPPW, schedule an appointment with Ivan to go over any remaining questions or concerns you might have.

 There are multiple registration options that satisfy the credit/course requirement for the senior project.
 Prior to registration, meet with the BSE advisor to verify that your proposed project and registration plan meet the senior project requirements.
 You will also need the approval of your senior project supervisor.
 Register A/F for your senior project course.